-15 Tonne per hour Vickers Seerdrum for processing municipal solid waste (MSW).
+The Vickers Seerdrum for processing municipal solid waste (MSW).
 The Seerdrum will separate the organic biological waste from the inert material.
-The recovered inerts including the metals, plastics, glass and textiles can be separated on a MRF for sale to the recyclables market.
-The organic fraction, when refined, has value as a cellulosic biomass for conversion to renewable energy or other industrial products.
+The recovered inerts including the metals, plastics, glass and textiles can be separated on a clean MRF for sale to the recyclables market.
+The organic fraction, when refined, has value as a biomass for conversion to renewable energy.

 Waste destined for landfill or incineration, shown above, is processed by the Seerdrum and separated into the organic and inert fractions delivering useful products shown below.

-The pulped organic fraction delivered by the Seerdrum, which is typically the food, card and paper in the MSW, is produced at a rate of about 600 - 800kg per tonne of MSW processed and at 57% moisture content.
-There are some assumptions here about the analysis of MSW being 25% moisture content and generally 50% organic.
+The pulped organic fraction delivered by the Seerdrum, which is typically the food, card and paper in the raw MSW, is typically produced at a rate of about 600 - 1000kg per tonne of MSW processed and at 50% moisture content.